 International Driving Permit |

 It's no secret that air travel has become a lot less fun since 9-11.
 Most of us remember the days when you could chat with a pilot, use sewing scissors at your seat, or even do stretching exercises at the rear of the cabin.
-Now, of course, we're packed in like sardines, searched like convicts, and herded about like cattle.However, maybe the "good old days" of air travel weren't that great either - remember when each and every flight allowed, and even encouraged, smoking??!!
+Now, of course, we're packed in like sardines, searched like convicts, herded about like cattle, and charged exorbitant prices for everything from a soggy sandwich and a soft drink to extra leg room and checked luggage.
+Oh, and don't forget all the airline mergers that had been completed by the end of 2013 - a sure formula for ensuring prices will always rise as competition evaporates!However, maybe the "good old days" of air travel weren't that great either - remember when each and every flight allowed, and even encouraged, smoking??!!
 Boy, big business and capitalism didn't seem to have our health and comfort in mind until Uncle Sam stepped in.
 And, even without the smoking it took years for airlines to cleanup cabin air - they seemed to pride themselves on re-circulating filth no matter how sick it made their passengers and customers feel.
 Oh, I might mention that the FAA, internally, never seemed to care too much about the smoking issue either.
 During the 80s I was a student at their Mike Monroney Aeronautical Center, in Oklahoma, where they allowed instructors and students to smoke in the classroom - and these were three month sessions!

 Which airports and airlines are to blame?
 Well, in my experience it's been nearly all of them.
-Although I've tried to avoid flying my entire life I had still logged over 400,000 miles by the time I was 51 and making this web page entry (not many miles by most standards but certainly a lot for somebody who prefers hiking over fine dining and shopping malls!).
-As memory best serves me, here's a partial list of the airlines and airports I've experienced over the years (some were good, some were very bad - I'll let you research that part for yourself...):
+Although I've tried to avoid flying I easily logged over a half million miles by the time I'd reached middle age and was making this web page entry (not many miles by most standards but certainly a lot for somebody who prefers hiking over fine dining and shopping malls!).
+Further below I've posted a partial list of the airlines and airports I've experienced over the years (some were good, some were very bad - I'll let you research that part for yourself...) but I'm still committed to avoiding air travel whenever possible!

 My Airline Experience: